fsprojects/FSharp.Formatting/docs/sidebyside/sidemarkdown.md

 In this case, the document itself is a valid Markdown and you can use standard Markdown features to format the text:

- - Here is an example of unordered list and...
+ - Here is an example of an unordered list and...
  - Text formatting including **bold** and _emphasis_

 For more information, see the [Markdown][md] reference.